Jacobi's solution for geodesics on a triaxial ellipsoid: Qualitative behavior

 The circumpolar geodesics are similar to the geodesics on an oblate ellipsoid and a limiting case of such geodesics is the major principal ellipse defined by $Z = 0$.
 Likewise, the transpolar geodesics mimic the geodesics on a prolate ellipsoid, and a limiting case of such geodesics is the minor principal ellipse defined by $X = 0$.
 The transition between these two classes of geodesics is shown in Fig.~\ref{sample-fig}(c), where $\gamma = 0$.
 In this case, the geodesic---an {\it umbilical geodesic}---repeatedly crosses two opposite umbilics; following the geodesic in either direction, it eventually lies on the median principal ellipse $Y = 0$.

 For a biaxial ellipsoid, the equator and all the meridians are simple (not self-intersecting) closed geodesics.
-On the other hand, for a triaxial ellipsoid (provided it is not too eccentric), there are only three simple closed geodesics, namely the 3 principal ellipses.
+On the other hand, for a triaxial ellipsoid, provided it is not too eccentric, there are only three simple closed geodesics, namely the 3 principal ellipses.
+(For sufficiently eccentric ellipsoids, $e^2k^{3/2} > 3/4$, other simple closed geodesics that oscillate about the major principal ellipse are possible.)
 The major and minor ellipses are {\it stable}; if they are perturbed, the resulting geodesic oscillates about the original ellipse.
 However, the median ellipse is {\it unstable}; if the geodesic is perturbed, it swings away from the $Y = 0$ plane before returning to the original ellipse, but now traveling along it in the opposite direction.
 The stability of closed geodesics is treated in Appendix \ref{closed-stab}.

 For almost all $\gamma \ne 0$, a geodesic covers the area bounded by the limiting lines of curvature.
 The examples of geodesics in Figs.~\ref{sample-fig}(a,~b,~d,~e) are exceptional in that they are closed.
 For the corresponding values of $\gamma \ne 0$ listed in Table \ref{sample-tab}, the geodesics are closed in the same way regardless of the initial conditions.
 For a particular such $\gamma$, the union of the closed geodesics is area filling; this is an example of Poncelet's porism.
 Umbilical geodesics, exemplified by Fig.~\ref{sample-fig}(c), are not area filling, but here again, the union of all such geodesics is, covering the entire ellipsoid.